Peter Torres

 Peter Den Mar Torres (born December 7, 1993) is a Filipino volleyball player.
 He played with NU Bulldogs collegiate men's University team.
-He is currently playing for the Cignal HD Spikers in the Spikers' Turf.
+He played for the Cignal HD Spikers in the Spikers' Turf.

 Career

 Collegiate

 Torres made his first game appearance with the NU Bulldogs in the UAAP Season 73 where they placed in 7th.

 In UAAP Season 75, they won the first championship of NU Bulldogs in the UAAP volleyball after defeating FEU Tamaraws in the finals.

 In UAAP Season 76, they won the second and back-to-back championship of NU Bulldogs in the UAAP volleyball after defeating Ateneo Blue Eagles in the finals.

 In UAAP Season 77, it was the last playing year of Torres.
 They failed to defend their third championship title after being defeated by Ateneo Blue Eagles in the Finals.